 The trouble is, when we’re involved with the same product or service week after week, month after month, year after year, our belief tends to become sterile, especially after a pandemic.
 The fire and passion we once had are replaced by a merely intellectual belief.

 The cure is simple: take time out to rebuild your belief.
 While this may sound like an opportunity to step back, it’s not an excuse to take the morning off – just spend a few minutes each day reselling yourself on the value of the solutions you offer.
 The best way to achieve this is to remind yourself of your satisfied customers.
 Remember the value they received and the problems you helped solve.
 It will make your selling easier and more natural.

 Everyone now recognises that the old spray and pray, ‘gift of the gab’ approach has no place in modern selling.
 In fact, if you are a great talker and can’t learn to bite your tongue, then maybe selling is not for you.

 If we tell people why they should buy, if we give them all the logic, all the reasons why they should go ahead, and we do it with enthusiasm, we will make some sales, but those people would probably buy anyway.
 Whether we like the description or not, we are in the role of order taker.

 The most persuasive way of transferring your ideas is through questions.
 Resist the temptation to tell people what you can do for them.
 Instead, ask them what difference it would make.
+This makes both F2F and virtual selling much more engaging.
 The best way to persuade is with your ears.